bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image88.png){width="6.5in"
 height="0.6861111111111111in"}

-To address these concerns, I\'ve decided to sandbox and limit the capabilities of the iFrame element.
+To address these concerns, I&apos;ve decided to sandbox and limit the capabilities of the iFrame element.

 I opened my index.html file again.